DataDog/documentation/content/en/tracing/profiler/search_profiles.md

 Once enabled, the following profile types are collected:

 CPU
-: Shows the time each function spent running on the CPU, including Python and native code.
+: Shows the time each function spent running on the CPU, including Ruby and native code.

 Wall Time
 : Shows the elapsed time used by each function.
 Elapsed time includes time when code is running on CPU, waiting for I/O, and anything else that happens while the function is running.